-Thursday’s ‘General Hospital’ Spoilers: Finn’s Got Questions & Ava Gets A Surprise At her Art Gallery
+Thursday’s ‘General Hospital’ Spoilers: Finn’s Got Questions & Ava Gets A Surprise At Her Art Gallery

 Apparently, Ava will quickly face a surprise in that the Helena portrait that had been at Wyndemere will now be at Ava’s gallery.
 Viewers know that Laura and Kevin had seemingly found a clue about the codicil of Mikkos’ they’ve been looking for in that portrait.
 However, when Laura approached Valentin in wanting to see it again, he’d claimed he’d gotten rid of it.

 Will all of this set the stage for Nikolas Cassadine to reappear?
 Fans have been speculating that Nik may be the person following Ava, and there has also been talk that perhaps Nik has been in contact with Hayden about trying to find this codicil.
-General Hospital spoilers hint that the mystery person following Ava will be revealed quite soon and viewers are anxious to see where this is going.
+General Hospital spoilers hint that the mystery person following Ava will be revealed quite soon, and viewers are anxious to see where this is going.

 Thursday’s show also brings more testimony in Franco’s hearing.
 Elizabeth will testify more, working to convince the judge to rule her way.
 However, Monica Quartermaine will also take the stand and argue that “Drew” should be able to make his own medical decisions.